kayrus/elk-kubernetes/README.md

 or wait until new index will be created (in our setup new index is being created every day).

+# Forward Kubernetes events into Kibana/Elasticsearch

+`k8s-events-printer.yaml` manifest is a simple `alpine` container with `curl` and `jq` tools installed.
+It prints all Kubernetes events into stdout and `fluentd` just parses and forwards these events into Elasticsearch as a regular json log.

 # TODO

 ## Automatically add indexes for geoip